 The Board recognizes that healthy eating patterns are essential for students to reach/achieve their academic potential, full physical and mental growth and life-long health and well-being.
 The link between nutrition and learning is well-documented.
 Further, healthy eating is demonstrably linked to reduced risk of morbidity and mortality as well as the development of many chronic diseases in adults.
-The Connecticut Technical Education and Career System (CTECS) shall encourage students and staff members to establish and maintain life-long, healthy eating patterns.
+The Connecticut Technical Education and Career System

+(CTECS) shall encourage students and staff members to establish and maintain life-long, healthy eating patterns.
 Well-planned and well-implemented school nutrition programs have been shown to positively influence students' eating habits.
 To that end, school breakfast and lunch programs compliant with all federal and state laws and regulations shall be available at all schools.
 CTECS Nutrition and School Meals program purchases and promotes regionally grown foods as it is an integral part of their food service contracts.
-School meals will include fresh, regionally-grown foods in school meals from farms engaged in sustainable practices whenever possible and these foods will be promoted within the schools cafeteria."
+School meals will include fresh, regionally-grown foods in school meals from farms engaged in sustainable practices whenever possible and these foods will be promoted within the school's cafeteria."
 In accordance with state law, a minimum of twenty minutes shall be allowed for lunch, and ten minutes for breakfast.
 In addition, students shall be provided with a clean, pleasant, and safe environment for eating meals, which will include convenient access to handwashing facilities as well as safe, free drinking water which is available for self-service in all cafeterias.
 Drinking water fountains are made available to students and staff throughout the school day.
 Students are also allowed to bring in bottled water from home as an option as well.

-Further, the District strongly discourages the use of food items as part of a student incentive program.
+Further, the District does not allow the use of food as part of a student incentive program, unless as identified in a student's IEP.
 Non-food alternatives are strongly encouraged for classroom celebrations.
-Should a classroom celebration use food items, adherence to the guidance from the Connecticut Nutrition Standards is strongly encouraged.
-Additionally, the use of healthy snacks such as those following the Connecticut Nutrition Standards limiting portion size, total fat, saturated fat, and grams of added sugar shall be strongly encouraged.
+Should a classroom celebration use food items, adherence to the guidance from the

+The district must comply with the Smart Snacks standards for foods and beverages and the stricter provisions of state statutes and regulations as well as the state competitive foods regulations.
+Connecticut Nutrition Standards is fully implemented and the use of healthy snacks such as those following the Connecticut Nutrition Standards limiting portion size, total fat, saturated fat, and grams of added sugar.

 Wherever possible, nutritional information shall be made available to faculty and staff members through a variety of means including in-service training, publications, and curriculum which will include, but not be limited to, alternative birthday celebrations, activities to increase physical activity in the classroom, healthy snacks, alternative non-food reward options, and alternatives to withholding physical activities or the same meal options as every other student as a consequence for student actions.
 Parents shall be encouraged to supply their child(ren) with naturally nutrient-rich foods and beverages such as fruits, vegetables, whole grains, low-fat dairy, lean meats, legumes, nuts and seeds.
-Soda brought from home is strongly discouraged.
 Lastly, the District supports and shall promote the opportunity for students to participate in their local towns Summer Food Service program, where they may receive two nutritionally balanced meals per day during the summer recess.
 Information related to the program may be disseminated by the school website, newspapers, nurse newsletters, publications, open houses, speakers through the PTO, and health fairs.